Search ImagingPixel for Images by Camera or Lens

 Monday, December 4, 2017

-Five Frames With An Olympus XA1, Soft, Sharp, and Saturated
+Olympus XA1, Analog Diary, Soft, Sharp, and Saturated

-Analog Diary - Film photography favorites with an Olympus XA1, a fun, and exciting point-and-shoot 35mm compact.
+Film photography favorites, image making with an Olympus XA1, a fun, and exciting point-and-shoot 35mm compact.

 << Click on image for enlarged Lightbox display >>

 The Olympus XA1 has only 2 film ISO (ASA) speed settings - ISO 100 and ISO 400.
-While ISO 100 speed film has finer grain, ISO 400 film has light-sensitive materials which are larger in grain sizes and requires less light for proper exposure.
+While ISO 100 speed film has finer grain, ISO 400 film has light-sensitive materials that are larger in grain sizes and require less light for proper exposure.
 Photos, however, may show up with visible grain.

 Olympus XA1